saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 ### Full-Page Screenshots
 <p><span className="sauceDBlue"><small>Firefox only</small></span></p>

-Features like "infinite scroll" makes it impossible to explicitly define what a "full page" entails for a W3C specification.
+Features like "infinite scroll" make it impossible to explicitly define what a "full page" entails for a W3C specification.
 As such, the default screenshot method in Selenium 3 only returns what is visible in the Viewport.
 For Selenium 4, Mozilla implemented a separate method to allow for a full-page screenshot in Firefox.

 <Tabs
 groupId="lang-ex"